 Trees are all around us.
 They are in our yards, they add flair and shade to our parks, and they decorate our business lawns.
 The memo pads we write with are made from trees cut down from local or remote forests.
-Most animals we are familiar with live on or near trees.
+Most animals live on or near trees.
 But how do we tell these 100,000+ specimens of trees apart?
 The easiest way to distinguish trees into two categories is to understand the difference between coniferous and deciduous trees.
 The distinction between coniferous and deciduous trees is mainly seen in their reproductive methods and their physical features.

 The ways that these two types of trees reproduce is also very different.
 Coniferous trees have cones instead of flowers as their seed pods.
 The pine tree is an example of this, as it sheds its famous cone and allows the seed pods to fall out and be spread by wind or rain.
 A deciduous tree, by contrast, produces a nutshell or fruit in order to reproduce.
 Animals eat the fruit, for example, but cannot digest the seed.
 Therefore, the seeds are dispersed in other areas by animals and released through their feces.

 Most people can recognize a tree by instinct more than through analysis and factual data.
 A tree is … a tree.
 But the differences between trees require some factual information, mostly based on the distinctions between physical appearance and reproductive technique.
-Trees are generally placed into two categories: coniferous trees, which reproduce using cones as seed pods and do not shed their leaves each Fall, and deciduous trees, which produce flowers and/or fruit and lose their leaves each Fall.
+Trees are generally placed into two categories: coniferous trees, which reproduce using cones as seed pods and do not shed their leaves each fall, and deciduous trees, which produce flowers and/or fruit and lose their leaves each fall.

 This essay is an example of a compare and contrast essay.
-The topic of this essay is trees, in particular the differences between coniferous and deciduous trees.
-The ways to distinguish these two types of trees is described as through their physical appearance and their reproductive methods, mentioned in the thesis statement: “The distinction between coniferous and deciduous trees is mainly seen in their reproductive methods and their physical features”.
-The first paragraph of this essay talks about trees in general, and the main parts of a tree, while the next two paragraphs of this essay illustrate the differences in physical appearance and reproductive methods between coniferous and deciduous trees.
+The topic of this essay is trees, in particular, the differences between coniferous and deciduous trees.
+The ways to distinguish these two types of trees are described as through their physical appearance and their reproductive methods, mentioned in the thesis statement: “The distinction between coniferous and deciduous trees is mainly seen in their reproductive methods and their physical features”.
+The first paragraph of this essay is about trees in general, and the main parts of a tree, while the next two paragraphs of this essay illustrate the differences in physical appearance and reproductive methods between coniferous and deciduous trees.